NITROGEN CYCLE AND AQUARIUM & POND CYCLING;

 How the Aquarium Nitrogen Cycle Works

-The aquarium nitrogen cycle is simply put the method by which fish wastes and other decomposing organic matter (such as uneaten fish food) is converted from Ammonia or Ammonium to nitrites to nitrates which are then either converted to free nitrogen (which is a gas that will not remain in the water) by plants or de-nitrifying anaerobic bacteria, you remove/lower your nitrates by way of regular water changes, or by using chemical absorbents such as Purigen.
+The aquarium nitrogen cycle is simply put the method by which diffusion from the gills of the fish and their wastes, as well as other decomposing organic matter (such as uneaten fish food) is converted from Ammonia or Ammonium to Nitrites to Nitrates.

 What is Nitrogen?Nitrogen is an element vital to all life processes on Earth.
 Nitrogen is very important in our biosphere, where nitrogen comprises 78% of the atmosphere, and is part of every living tissue.
 It is a component of amino acids, proteins and nucleic acids.
 With the exception of carbon, nitrogen is the most universal element of life.
 Life could not exist without nitrogen.
 Nitrogen is essential for organic development; nitrogenous compounds are also required by some organisms for metabolic functions and respiration.
 Unfortunately, free nitrogen in the atmosphere is not in a form that is usable by plants or animals.
 Because of its stable structural formula, it is relatively inert and does not combine readily with other elements.